laurolins/nanocube/README.md

 # Nanocubes: an in-memory data structure for spatiotemporal data cubes

-Nanocubes are a fast datastructure for in-memory data cubes developed at the
+Nanocubes are a fast data structure for in-memory data cubes developed at the
 [Information Visualization department](http://www.research.att.com/infovis)
 at [AT&T Labs – Research](http://www.research.att.com).
 Visualizations